Have you ever noticed your blood sugar going up (or down) while you’re outside, sweating, having fun in the sun?

 Doing something as simple as sitting on the beach can cause those stress levels to rise, along with blood sugar levels, because of the intense heat.

 Extended exposure to either kind of extreme temperature will put major stressors on your body.
 And stress equals a huge glucose liver dump.

 Your body is also going to feel the heat after too much exposure to the sun.
 AKA sunburns.
 That pain you feel from sunburns causes actual, physical stress.
 Cue the stress hormones.

-If your being outside coincides with full relaxation mode, you’re probably not moving as much as usual.
-That lessened activity state, coupled with vacay-mode food & drink, can definitely play a huge role in higher-than-normal blood glucose levels.
+If being outside coincides with full relaxation mode, you’re probably not moving as much as usual.
+That lessened activity state, coupled with vacay-mode food and drink, can definitely play a huge role in higher-than-normal blood glucose levels.

 While you’re totally chilled out, just remember that the lack of activity might be cause for a few blood sugar spikes.

 A brisk, 20-minute walk or an increased temporary basal rate (for MDI: a few extra short-acting insulin shots a day) should do the trick!

 Most people associate blood sugars with heat and sun.
 But what about low blood sugars?
 Those happen, too.